pyrmont/articles.inqk.net/_posts/2018-10-03-iphone-xs-max.md

 - **Speed**: The phone feels no different in terms of speed than the iPhone 7+ did.
 This is a bit disappointing (especially in respect of the Portrait Mode photos mentioned above).
 I don't play games on my phone, though, so maybe it's noticeable there.
 Or perhaps the gating factor in most uses at this point is network speed.

-- **Status Bar**: When Apple switched to the notch design with the iPhone X, they moved the status bar icons into the space on the left and right of the notch.
+- **VPN Status**: When Apple switched to the notch design with the iPhone X, they moved the status bar icons into the space on the left and right of the notch.
 Since that space is smaller than a notchless space would be, some of the icons have been dropped; notably for me, the VPN indicator.
 I SSH back into my home computers by using a VPN and having to open Control Centre to see quickly whether the VPN has dropped isn't great, particularly given how difficult it is to get to Control Centre.

 Overall, I'm happy with the purchase but I do strongly wonder if I should have waited to buy it in Australia.
 That would have meant waiting til December but would also have meant a phone that could take photos silently again.
 Something to think about on the next upgrade (which given the cost of the XS Max is probably some way off).